 Vaping companies failed to warn consumers of the dangers of using their products.
-Now, vape users suffering from addiction and serious health problems may have the opportunity to receive financial compensation through a lawsuit.
+Now, vape users suffering from serious injuries may have the opportunity to receive financial compensation with the help of a vape lawyer.

 Families across the U.S. are holding these companies accountable — you may be able to, as well.
 Start a free case review now.

-E-cigarette users and their families are now filing lawsuits against vape manufacturers and distributors.
+E-cigarette users and their families are now filing vaping lawsuits against vape manufacturers and distributors.

-The lawsuits mentioned above are only a sample of cases filed against vaping companies and sellers.
-As additional vaping health risks are uncovered, more and more people will stand up against the companies who sold them harmful products.
+The vaping lawsuits mentioned above are only a sample of cases filed against JUUL, other vaping companies, and sellers.
+As additional vaping health risks are uncovered, more and more people will stand up against the companies that sold them harmful products.

 What Is Vaping?

 Vaping is a common name for e-cigarette use.
-E-cigarettes are small, battery-powered objects intended to replace the use of traditional tobacco cigarettes.
+E-cigarettes are small, battery-powered objects that are an alternative to traditional tobacco cigarettes.

-Though e-cigarettes hit the market in 2007, they are one of the most popular tobacco products in the U.S. today.
+Though e-cigarettes hit the market in 2007, in more recent years, their popularity skyrocketed.
+They are now one of the most popular tobacco products in the U.S.